 Information gathered by the Ministry of Housing, Communities & Local Government

-If your household has entered a new social housing tenancy after 1989, social housing providers such as Flagship will have shared data for research and statistical purposes.
+If your household has entered a new social housing tenancy after 1989, social housing providers such as Flagship Group will have shared data for research and statistical purposes.
 The Ministry of Housing has asked social landlords to make their privacy notice available to our customers.
 This will be enclosed with your Tenancy Agreement.

 Privacy Notice changes

-We will regularly review and make necessary changes to the services and information handling processes when you, the law or the Information Commissioners Office (ICO) request such changes.
+We will regularly review and make necessary changes to the services and information handling processes when you, the law, or the Information Commissioners Office (ICO) request such changes.

 How to contact us?

-Response – our Contact Centre is open from 7am – 7pm Monday to Friday.
-Call Freephone 0808 168 4555
+Our Contact Centre is open from 7am to 7pm Monday to Friday (except on Bank Holidays) Call freephone 0808 169 9297.

 Write to us